Arnold Schwarzenegger's net worth and the most expensive things he owns

 Even if Arnold Schwarzenegger had not been an actor, his net worth would still be in many millions because of his astute understanding of the real estate market.

-It is estimated that he owns at least USD 100 million of commercial properties spread across Southern California.
+It is estimated that he owns at least USD 100 million (INR 819 crore approx.) of commercial properties spread across Southern California.
 The worth of his overall real estate portfolio is much higher, as it also includes his personal immovable assets.

 Besides real estate, Schwarzenegger is a co-founder of Ladder (Food Products) and is an angel investor.
 Capital market company PitchBook Data estimates that he has invested in at least six companies since 1999.
 According to the data, he is one of the early investors in what is today known as Alphabet — the holding company of Google.
 All of his investments are either profitable or generating revenue.